ibexa/documentation-developer/docs/guide/search.md

 ## Solr Bundle

-For use with eZ Publish 5.4, go to [the corresponding documentation page](https://doc.ez.no/display/EZP/Solr+Search+Engine+Bundle) which covers the v1.0 version of the bundle compatible with eZ Publish 5.4.

-### What is Solr Search Engine Bundle?

-[ezplatform-solr-search-engine](https://github.com/ezsystems/ezplatform-solr-search-engine), as the package is called, aims to be a transparent drop-in replacement for the SQL-based "Legacy" search engine powering eZ Platform Search API by default.
-When you enable Solr and re-index your content, all your existing Search queries using SearchService will be powered by Solr automatically.
+[ezplatform-solr-search-engine](https://github.com/ezsystems/ezplatform-solr-search-engine) aims to be a transparent drop-in replacement for the SQL-based Legacy search engine powering eZ Platform search API by default.
+When you enable Solr and re-index your content, all your existing Search queries using `SearchService` will be powered by Solr automatically.
 This allows you to scale up your eZ Platform installation and be able to continue development locally against SQL engine, and have a test infrastructure, Staging and Prod powered by Solr.
-This removes considerable load from your database. *See [Architecture](architecture.md)* *for further information on the architecture of eZ Platform.*
+This removes considerable load from your database.
+See [further information on the architecture of eZ Platform](architecture.md).

 Status of features: